Vyral/jon-mann/_posts/2019-01-29-6-considerations-to-make-before-getting-a-condominium-loan.md

 **5. What is the delinquency rate on the homeowners association fees?** If this rate is over 15%, some government-backed loans might not be able to be finalized due to the extra risk implied.

 **6. Is the building FHA- or VA-approved?** Not all buildings are approved for FHA or VA loans, so make sure you do your research and find out.
 Also, keep in mind that these approvals aren’t lifetime approvals.
-They get renewed or discontinued every three years, so just because someone bought a unit in your building using a VA loan five years ago doesn’t automatically mean you can do the same thing.
+They get renewed or discontinued every three years, so just because someone bought a unit in your building using a VA loan five years ago it doesn’t automatically mean you can do the same thing.

 If you have any more questions about getting a loan to purchase a condominium here in Hawaii, don’t hesitate to reach out to me.
 I’d be happy to help you.